-Figure 52 Bearing Pointer Selector in PFD TOOLS
+Figure 51 Bearing Pointer Selector in PFD TOOLS

-Some radios, such as the Garmin SL30, provide information about standby frequencies that can be loaded into bearing pointer locations.
+Some third-party radios provide information about standby frequencies that can be loaded into bearing pointer locations.
 These are only available for standby VORs that are within range and are labeled as SBY bearing pointers.